pieces-app/pieces-os-client-sdk-for-python/docs/SeededWorkstreamSummary.md

 # SeededWorkstreamSummary

-This is a seeded version of a WorkstreamSummary
+This is a seeded version of a WorkstreamSummary Note: sources for the summary will be calculated based on the events used

 ## Properties
 Name | Type | Description | Notes